eetuloisa/flavio_fcc/README.md

 In contrast to the main flavio program, the FCC-ee theory uncertainties are treated as 'extra sources of errors' on the measurements.
 This choice was made to minimise the number of changes to the core program.
-As a consequence, when accessing the FCC-ee observables directly with flavio, the user should execute the line
+As a consequence, when accessing the FCC-ee observables *directly with flavio*, the user should execute the line
 ```
 flavio.parameters.read_file_values('/path/to/flavio/data/fcc_projected_parameters.yml', flavio.default_parameters)
 ```
 at the beginning of the script or notebook.
-When using smelli to construct a likelihood, this command is not required.
+*When using smelli* to construct a likelihood, this command is not required.